 IFRS are set by the International Accounting Standards Board (‘IASB’), which is a standard-setting body of the IFRS Foundation.
 IFRS Foundation is an independent organisation which aims to develop and promote IFRS.

 The standard-setting process of IASB is extensive and transparent with the IASB update published after each IASB meeting.
 After an IFRS Standard is published by the IASB, it typically goes through an endorsement process in a given local jurisdiction, after which it is incorporated into local law.

 IFRS Interpretations Committee is the interpretative body of the IASB.
 Its main work is to address application issues and suggest official IFRS Interpretations, which are eventually approved by the IASB.
 These interpretations are titled ‘IFRIC’, e.g. IFRIC 21 Levies.
 Interpretations issued before 2003 were titled ‘SIC’ and some of them are still in force today.

 In most cases, the IFRS Interpretations Committee feels that there is no need to issue an interpretation in response to a submitted enquiry.
 This is usually because they consider existing IFRS to provide sufficient guidance.
 In such a case, an agenda decision is issued that explains the position of the Interpretations Committee.
 These agenda decisions are available at IFRS.org and are often very helpful in resolving a specific application issue.
+According to the IFRS Foundation’s Due Process Handbook, agenda decisions constitute ‘explanatory material’ and ‘an entity is required to apply the applicable IFRS Standard(s), reflecting the explanatory material in an agenda decision’.
 After each Interpretations Committee meeting, an IFRIC Update is published with a useful summary of discussions held.

 How to get IFRS